srijarkoroy/captcha-solver-001/README.md

-# Simple Captcha Solver
+# Captcha Solver

+A simple captcha solver web application.

 ## Summary

-A basic web application that displays a captcha image and allows the user to input the corresponding text.
-It then verifies the input against the actual captcha text.
+This web app generates a captcha image and prompts the user to enter the text displayed in the image.
+It then validates the user's input against the generated text.

 ## Setup

-1. Save the contents of `index.html`, `main.js`, and `style.css` into their respective files.
-2. Ensure all files are in the same directory.
+1. Save the `index.html`, `main.js`, and `style.css` files in the same directory.
+2. Open `index.html` in your web browser.

 ## Usage

-1. Open `index.html` in a web browser.
-2. A captcha image will be displayed.
+1. The app displays a captcha image.
-3. Enter the text displayed in the captcha image into the input field.
+2. Enter the text displayed in the image into the text field.
-4. Click the "Submit" button.
+3. Click the "Verify" button.
-5. A message will appear indicating whether the captcha was matched or mismatched.
+4. The app will display whether the captcha was successfully verified or not.

-**Note:** This is a simplified example.
-In a real-world application, captcha images and text should be generated server-side to prevent bots from easily bypassing the system.

 ## License

-MIT License
+MIT